nahuelio/boneyard/README.md

 ### API Docs

-* Yuidoc already hooked up into the build system
+* YUIDoc already hooked up into the build system

 =========================

 ### Development Roadmap

 * Unit Testing phase need to be setup to use karma, mocha, expect and coverage (high priority).
-* RequireJS hook up as a dependency manager
+* RequireJS hook up as a dependency manager (Done but some tweaks need to be applied to the current set up).
-* UI Improvements in the Benchmark Tool needed
+* UI Improvements in the Benchmark Tool needed.

 ### Documentation Roadmap

-* Generate Documentation for USAGE
 * Add Examples of usage.

 ### Micellaneous Todos